Will it fit my saw?

 Does it require side tables?

-Because the rip fence performs perfectly with wide open spaces on either side of the saw, you have flexibility in deciding how to lay out the system…you might keep your saw's metal wings, replace a wing with a router table, reuse an existing wooden extension table, or build an extension table from scratch.
+No. The TS rail system attaches only to the central part of the saw's top, and the rails will serve as the anchor point for any other accessories such as support legs, TS router tables, etc. Because the rip fence performs perfectly with open spaces on either side of the saw, you have flexibility in deciding how to lay out the system - you might keep your saw's metal wings, replace a wing with a router table, reuse an existing wooden extension table, or build an extension table from scratch.
+Multiple T-slots in the main rails simplify attaching your accessories.

 Is it better to have the router table at the saw or a separate router table?